 Can you damage your teeth by grinding them?

 Bruxism can cause damage to your teeth, especially if you have dental restorations.
-Teeth grinding can damage your dental restorations, such as crowns, implants, dentures, etc to the point that they break and need replacements.
+Teeth grinding can damage your dental restorations, such as crowns, implants, dentures, etc., to the point that they break and need replacement.

 How does a dentist know if you grind your teeth?

-If left untreated, teeth grinding can lead to dental issues as well as jaw pain.
+If left untreated, teeth grinding can lead to dental issues and jaw pain.
 At our office, we can diagnose the condition by examining your mouth and looking for signs of pain or sensitivity.

 Request an Appointment Today